The Last Nazi Trials

 Irmgard Furchner

 On February 5, 2021, a 95-year-old woman identified initially only as Irmgard F., who worked at the Stutthof concentration camp, was indicted for assisting “those responsible at the camp in the systematic killing of Jewish prisoners, Polish partisans and Soviet Russian prisoners of war, in her function as a stenographer and secretary to the camp commandant” between June 1943 and April 1945.
-Because she was under 21 at the time of the offenses she is accused of, she would be tried in a juvenile court if the case goes to trial.
+Because she was under 21 when she was accused of the offenses, she would be tried in a juvenile court if the case goes to trial.
 The decision and a trial could take months or years.

 The indictment came after a five-year investigation.
 According to prosecutors, she admitted knowing some prisoners were murdered but denied being aware that large numbers were being gassed.